hiddenvs/xmr-stak-spy/README.md

 This script can be configured (in Task Scheduler or elsewhere) to run at regular intervals (5 minutes or longer is recommended).

 When the script is run it checks localhost:port/h on the xmr-stak-amd webpage, looking for the 60s total number.
-It compares this number to the MINIMUM_HASHRATE variable (set below).
+It compares this number to the MINIMUM_HASHRATE variable.

 If the current hashrate is lower than the MINIMUM_HASHRATE, the following happens: